What to do if you are attacked for your work

 Faculty members have recourse and access to support.

-•Contact the Dean of Faculty for support and counsel.
+- Contact the Dean of Faculty for support and counsel.
 The Dean of Faculty can help convene a group to support you and answer your questions.
-That group may include the Director of Campus Safety, the Director of Information Security and Privacy, representatives from the Communications Office, the Associate Dean of Faculty, your department chair or ad-hoc committee chair, the Chief Diversity Officer, and/or legal counsel, depending on the nature of the attack.
+That group may include the Director of Campus Safety, the Director of Information Security and Privacy, representatives from the Communications Office, the Associate Dean of Faculty, your department chair or ad-hoc committee chair, the Vice President for Diversity, Equity, and Inclusion, representation from the Office of the President, and/or legal counsel, depending on the nature of the attack.

 Don’t go it alone!
 Each of these situations is different, especially with respect to their duration.
 Know that you have a network of support that can make your decisions about how or whether to engage with external critics, or how to defend yourself now and in the future, a little less onerous.